mccurcio/Logistic_with_R/README.md

 ## Assumptions of Logistic Regression

-Logistic Regression does not require the key assumptions of linear regression and generalized linear models.
-In particular, it does not require the following key assumptions of linear regression:-

-1. Logistic Regression does not follow the assumption of linearity.
-It does not require a linear relationship between the independent and dependent variables.
+1. Logistic Regression does not require a linear relationship between the independent and dependent variables.

-2. The residuals or error terms do not need to follow the normal distribution.
+2. The residuals from the model do not need to follow the normal distribution.

 3. Logistic Regression does not require the assumption of homoscedasticity.
-Homoscedasticity means all the variables in the model have same variance.
-So, in Logistic Regression model, the variables may have different variance.
+Homoscedasticity means all the variables in the model have the same variance.
+So, the variables may have different variances in the Logistic Regression model.

 4. The dependent variable in Logistic Regression is not measured on an interval or ratio scale.

-The Logistic Regression model requires several key assumptions.
-These are as follows:-

-1. Logistic Regression model requires the dependent variable to be binary, multinomial or ordinal in nature.

-2. It requires the observations to be independent of each other.
-So, the observations should not come from repeated measurements.

-3. Logistic Regression algorithm requires little or no multicollinearity among the independent variables.
+5. Logistic Regression algorithm requires little or no multicollinearity among the independent variables.
 It means that the independent variables should not be too highly correlated with each other.

-4. Logistic Regression model assumes linearity of independent variables and log odds.
+6. Logistic Regression model assumes linearity of independent variables and log odds.

-5. The success of Logistic Regression model depends on the sample sizes.
+7. The success of Logistic Regression model depends on the sample sizes.
 Typically, it requires a large sample size to achieve the high accuracy.